 Menu examples: Delicious vegan sushi (which can be difficult to find in Latin America), big, bright salads, flavorful sandwiches and wraps, and tasty smoothies.

-Coral Resturuante
+Coral Restaurante

 Coral Restaurant is located at another fantastic vegan restaurant in Cozumel.
 It’s located inside a hostel, but it feels nicer than you’d expect for a hostel restaurant.
 The food is yummy but not quite as good as the two places above (in my experience).
 Still, it’s so worth visiting during your time in Cozumel.